chembl/FPSim2/README.md

 - Using fast population count algorithm(builtin-popcnt-unrolled) from https://github.com/WojciechMula/sse-popcount using SIMD instructions.
 - Bounds for sublinear speedups from https://pubs.acs.org/doi/abs/10.1021/ci600358f
 - A compressed file format with optimised read speed based in [PyTables](https://www.pytables.org/) and [BLOSC](http://www.blosc.org/pages/blosc-in-depth/).
+- In memory and on disk search modes.

 ## Installation